wirequery/wirequery/README.md

          --verbose
     ```

-4. Navigate to `localhost:8090` and log in with `admin` / `Administrator`.
-You should now be able to enter WireQuery.
+3. Navigate to `localhost:8090` and log in with `admin` / `Administrator`.
+Start using WireQuery by creating an application
-5. Create an application and connect with WireQuery using one of the following SDKs.
+   and connecting with WireQuery using one of the SDKs.

 ## SDKs